barnabym/nfttimeline/README.md

 Hive NFTs - when ?

-Infinft - first fully onchain minting of NFTs (the artwork files and meta data are stored on chain as well an identifier)
+August 2020 - Infinft - first fully onchain minting of NFTs (the artwork files and meta data are stored on chain as well an identifier) - https://nft.substack.com/p/to-infinity-and-beyond-inside-the

 Async.art - the world's first programmable artwork, First Supper NFT